xGoat

 Scraping John’s Site…

-Have just spent an hour or so setting up an RSS feed for John’s New Zealand adventures.
+Have just spent an hour or so setting up an RSS for John’s New Zealand adventures.
 Should update every half an hour.

 Source used to generate it available here :-)